-John Arguello, Writer/Editor In Chief
+John Arguello, Founder/Editor In Chief

 Arguello has been a Cubs fan for as long as he can remember.

 As a kid he heard stories about Ernie Banks, Fergie Jenkins, and Billy Williams as well as the Milt Pappas perfect game that "shoulda been".
 That's what made him love the Cubs.

 It also helped that the crosstown rival White Sox were on Channel 44 and, no matter how he adjusted the rabbit ears on my 1970's black and white Zenith TV, he couldn't get anything but a gloomy picture of Comiskey Park and those odd uniforms...were they really wearing shorts or did the antenna need to adjusting again?

 Anyway, great stories and a clear reception is as good a reason as any to become a fan.
 And a century of"wait 'til next year" has yet to change his mind.

 For any feedback, comments, or suggestions, you can contact John below.

 Dan Travis, Feature Writer/Rumor Thread